MonetDBSolutions/mroll/README.md

 Commands:
   all_revisions
-  config         Set up mroll configuration under $HOME/.config/mroll downgrade      Downgrades to the previous revison or to the revision with... history        Shows applied revisions. init           Creates mroll_revisions tbl. new_revisions  Shows revisions not applied yet revision       Creates new revision file from a template. rollback       Downgrades to the previous revision. setup          Set up work directory. show upgrade        Applies all revisions not yet applied in work dir. version        The ~mroll~ version information
+  config         Set up mroll configuration under $HOME/.config/mroll history        Shows applied revisions. init           Creates mroll_revisions tbl. new_revisions  Shows revisions not applied yet revision       Creates new revision file from a template. rollback       Roolbacks last applied revision by default. setup          Set up work directory. show upgrade        Applies all revisions not yet applied in work dir. version        The mroll version information
 Options:
   --help        Show this message and exit.
   --path        The location of the working directory